 Biochem 426 – General Biochemistry Lab for Majors

-Modern techniques in experimental biochemistry and molecular biology.
-Experiments include enzymology, protein purification, and gene expression and organization.
+Research projects using modern techniques in experimental biochemistry and molecular biology.
+Experiments may include enzymology, protein purification, and gene expression and organization.
 Methods include spectrophotometry, polymerase chain reaction, DNA cloning, electrophoresis, protein detection by immunoblot, RNA hybridization, and computer analysis of DNA and protein sequence data.
-Manipulation of animal, plant, yeast, and bacterial systems.
 Open to Biochemistry & Molecular Biology majors only.
-Prerequisites: Completion of the CW General Education requirements; BIOCHEM 275 with a grade of B- or better; and BIOCHEM 276 with a grade of C- or better.
+Prerequisites: Completion of the CW General Education requirements; BIOCHEM 275 or BIOCHEM 285 with a grade of B- or better; BIOCHEM 276 with a grade of C- or better; and BIOCHEM 423 with a grade of C- or better.

 Biochem 430H – Biochemistry Writing Seminar